teckel12/LuaTelemetry/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: Bug report
-about: Template to use to report a bug or issue with Lua Telemetry
+about: Report a bug or issue with Lua Telemetry

 ---